 So, why is hot air coming out of my dehumidifier?
-When the dehumidifier removes the moisture from the air, the air passes over a reheating coil.
+The dehumidifier sucks in air and passes it over reheating coil.
 Hence, you get hot air blowing back into the room.
 If the unit is not set to dehumidify, it will blow out hot air.
-If it is broken, or the tray is full, it will blow back hot air.
+When it is broken, or the tray is full, it will blow back hot air.
 If the dehumidifier blows very hot air into the room, it might be faulty.

 If the dehumidifier blows hot air that heats the room to more than 90 degrees Fahrenheit, it is faulty.
 That is too much heat and it is above the optimum operating temperature.

-On the other hand, if the dehumidifier blows air that lowers the temperature in the room to below 70 degrees Fahrenheit, that is too low and something must be wrong.
+If the dehumidifier blows air that lowers the room temperature below 70 degrees Fahrenheit, that is too low.
+Something must be wrong.
 You can refer to our article on what to do when a dehumidifier blows out cold air.

 If you have a dehumidifier that does not generate heat, it might in reality be an air conditioner.
 Between the dehumidifier and the air conditioner, the former warms the air while the latter cools it.